 7. India-Iran relations

-There is a reliable and stable historical root between India and Iran that spans centuries.
-There is an active trade root with people to people links, from the Persian Gulf to India.
+A reliable and stable historical relationship between India and Iran spans centuries.
+There is also an active trade relationship with people-to-people links from the Persian Gulf to India.
 Iran is strategically crucial for India in many ways.

-For instance, India is currently participating in constructing a 560 miles railroad that will link the Iranian port and, together with Afghanistan, iron ore.
-It is a venture that is designed out of a significant strategic and geopolitical need.
+For instance, India is currently constructing a 560-mile railroad that will link the Iranian port and, together with Afghanistan, iron ore.
+This venture is designed to address a significant strategic and geopolitical need.

 Once completed, the track will enable India to bypass Pakistan’s reliance and open the door for Indian companies to explore and make gains from Afghanistan.
 It is $3 trillion worth of minerals, including an improved bilateral trade route with Iran.

-With a lot of these opportunities in place, it is always going to be an excellent choice to learn Persian or Farsi as a way of encouraging stronger ties with Iran.
+With many of these opportunities in place, learning Persian or Farsi will always be an excellent choice to encourage stronger ties with Iran.

 8. Persian Historic influence in India

-The impact of the Persian language in India is one that cannot be overemphasized.
+The impact of the Persian language on India cannot be overemphasized.
 Before the British took over and colonized India’s subcontinent, Persian was the region’s lingua franca and was widely used as an official language.

-During the Gurkani dynasty, a lot of Iranian authors, poets, and intellectuals emigrated to India.
-And this contributed to the growth of the language in the nation.
+During the Gurkani dynasty, many Iranian authors, poets, and intellectuals emigrated to India, contributing to the nation’s language growth.

-There are hundreds of ancient books, geography, geology, medicine, chemistry, philosophy, and mysticism written in Persian kept in museums in India.
+Hundreds of ancient books on geography, geology, medicine, chemistry, philosophy, and mysticism are written in Persian and kept in museums in India.

-The Indian bureaucratic system also witnessed the use of the Persian language in schools and official petition and correspondence.
-Studying the Persian language will enable Indians to get the best from ancient literature loaded with rich information.
+The Indian bureaucratic system also witnessed the use of the Persian language in schools, official documents, and correspondence.
+Studying Persian will enable Indians to get the most out of ancient literature, which is loaded with rich information.

 9. A rich culture